 Trudy Hubbard, North Vancouver

 Trudy Hubbard is past Executive Director North Shore Volunteers for Seniors, past President, Possibility Thinking Consultants, developed the BC Centre for Non-Profit Development course and twenty years experience in the BC Public Service as regulator/manager Audit Division, Gaming Policy and Enforcement Branch.
 Trudy’s high ethical standards and integrity, flexibility, fairness and strong reasoning skills serve her well throughout the years.
-She is committed to the North Vancouver community serving on the Kiwanis North Shore Housing Society board, North Shore Council for the Office of the Seniors Advocate BC and volunteer North Shore Neighborhood House.
+She is committed to the North Vancouver community serving on the Kiwanis North Shore Housing Society board, and volunteer North Shore Neighborhood House.

-Trudy was appointed to the board in 2014 and is the current chair of the Registration Committee.
+Trudy was appointed to the board in 2014 and is the public board member on the Patient Relations, Standards and Ethics Committee.

-Mary O’Callaghan is a Principal with Devonshire Advisory Inc. and provides advisory services to clients throughout BC.
-Her practice focuses particularly on Family Enterprise Succession assisting families to transition ownership and management of their business to the next generation of family members.
-She also works with clients on governance, strategic planning, and organization development projects.
-Mary retired in 2015 as a partner after 25 years with KPMG’s Management Consulting practice.
+Mary O’Callaghan is a Principal with Devonshire Advisory and provides consulting services to clients throughout BC.
+Her practice focuses on Family Enterprise Succession assisting families to transition ownership and management of their business to the next generation of family members.
+She also works with clients on governance, strategic planning, and organization development.
+Mary retired in 2015 as a partner with KPMG’s Management Consulting practice.
 She holds Bachelor of Science (Honours) and Master of Business Administration degrees from the University of British Columbia, is a Fellow Certified Management Consultant and a certified Family Enterprise Advisor.
 Mary previously served on the Boards of Directors of the College of Occupational Therapists of British Columbia, the Minerva Foundation for BC Women, and on the Council of the Institute of Certified Management Consultants in BC.